dmd-program/dmd-100/topics/open_design.md

 ## Open source

 **Open source** consists of projects open to modification by an engaged community of developers.
+This text is written on an open source tool called Gitbook, which itself only exists because of a multitude of other open source software projects.
+[This text is open source](https://github.com/dmd-program/dmd-100-sp17/edit/master/topics/open_design.md) as well, and modifications can be made by anyone with a computer and Internet access.

 ## Open innovation